-The Sports Chronograph is the first of two new mainstream Carrera series being launched in 2020, with the second due in September.
+The Sport Chronograph is the first of two new mainstream Carrera series being launched in 2020, with the second due in September.

 Each of the watches features TAG Heuer’s in-house Heuer 02 Calibre, a movement that now powers the majority of the Carrera range, as well as extending into the Monaco and Formula 1 series.
 Having made the decision to discontinue the Calibre 1887/ Heuer 01, it makes sense for TAG Heuer to increase the number of watches using its sole in-house calibre, with only the Link and Aquaracer lines not (yet) offering a Heuer 02-powered model.

 We’ve had the Carrera Sport (prototypes) range at Calibre 11 HQ for the last week to take a closer look at each element of the new design to see whether the Carrera’s future can be as glorious as its past.
 And while we had the foursome in our keep, we also took the chance to take some photos.
 Lots of photos.

 Starting with the basics, the Carrera Sport series is positioned at the larger end of the Carrera family, using a 44mm stainless steel case.
 But that is where the familiarity ends, because as covered in the introduction, the case and dial are all-new.

 There are three dial colours on offer, each of which features a brushed, radial patterning rather than the usual starburst finish.
 We asked TAG Heuer Creative Director Guy Bove to explain the thinking behind the new dial finishing: